Tax strategy

 Our commitment

-The ClearBank Group is committed to complying with applicable tax laws, regulations, statutory obligations and full disclosure to the tax authorities in respect of taxation matters.
+ClearBank, and all companies within the group, are committed to complying with applicable tax laws, regulations, statutory obligations and full disclosure to the tax authorities in respect of taxation matters.
 ClearBank recognises how taxation plays a key role in the economy and contributes towards the sustainable development of society.
-The statements below comply with the requirements to publish a tax strategy for the year ended 31 December 2023, under paragraph 16(2) Schedule 19 Finance Act 2016.
+The statements below comply with the requirements for each UK tax resident company to publish a tax strategy for the year ended 31 December 2025, under paragraph 16(2) Schedule 19 Finance Act 2016.

 Managing Tax Risks

-Executive responsibility for tax matters lies with the Group Chief Financial Officer, while responsibility for day-to-day matters is delegated to the Group Head of Financial Control, Head of Tax and Financial Control teams.
-Individuals with responsibilities over the ClearBank Group’s tax affairs are equipped with appropriate knowledge, skills, qualifications and capabilities, and where required, are assisted by external advisors.
+Executive responsibility for tax matters lies with the ClearBank Chief Financial Officer, while responsibility for day-to-day matters is delegated to the ClearBank Financial Controller, ClearBank Head of Tax and Financial Control teams.
+Individuals with responsibilities over ClearBank’s tax affairs are equipped with appropriate knowledge, skills, qualifications and capabilities, and where required, are assisted by external advisors.

 Risk Management Approach

-Tax risk is managed in a similar way to any other area of financial or operational risk through management procedures that have been put in place.
+ClearBank has a very low appetite for tax risk which is managed in a similar way to any other area of financial or operational risk through management procedures that have been put in place.
 Adherence to risk management protocols together with an associated governance structure ensures an effective process to identify and manage risks.

 Through this approach, process owners review activities and processes to identify risks (including tax risks) and to implement and maintain mitigating controls as well as monitor them for business and/or legislative changes which could impact them.
 Advice is sought from reputable external advisers where appropriate.